Where are we since the Coughlan Judgment and the introduction of the National Framework?

 https://publications.parliament.uk/pa/cm200405/cmselect/cmhealth/399/5031708.htm

 Farley Dwek Solicitors work with a team of specialist nurses who have all spent many years working within the NHS, specialising in Continuing Healthcare Assessments.
 Together, we can offer you expert advice and professional advocacy support.
 You don’t need to fight this battle for NHS funding alone.
-Visit our website for more information as to the wide range of expert services we offer you at every stage of your assessment or appeal.
+Visit our website for more information about the expert services we offer.